abcd5251/1inch-on-sui/README.md

+## Note
+Even though the frontend integration isn’t complete yet, we’ve implemented most of the cross-chain bridging contracts on both Sui and EVM using 1inch Fusion+ logic.
+Feel free to check out our codebase.
+Thanks!

 # 1inch on Sui: ETHGlobal Unite Hackathon

 This project is built for the [ETHGlobal Unite Hackathon's 1inch challenge](https://ethglobal.com/events/unite/prizes/1inch).
 The primary goal is to expand the reach of 1inch Cross-chain Swap (Fusion+) to the Sui blockchain.

 ## 🎯 Project Goals & Requirements